genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; 4. `C:\Program Files\Common Files\Adobe\Creative Cloud Libraries\CCLibrary.exe`

---&gt; Just add another letter after the ".exe".
+--&gt; Just add ".bak" after the ".exe".

-For example: "CoreSync.exe"--&gt;"CoreSync.exeW"
+For example: "CoreSync.exe"--&gt;"CoreSync.exe.bak"

 (If you dont see ".exe" in the file name, you need to make the file name extensions visible in your explorer)